-We have been very successful in establishing an excellent relationship with our labor union, and we are jointly seeking any opportunity to realize better working environment and measures that enable “Work-Life Balance.”
+We have been very successful in establishing an excellent relationship with our labor union, and we are jointly seeking an opportunity to realize a better working environment and measures that enable “Work-Life Balance.”

-Naming a few includes mandating every employee take at least 5 days of annual leaves; implementation of infertility treatment leave, maternity leave and child care leave.
-Other than child care leave, we have also implemented child care leave exclusively for fathers which enables fathers to take 5 consecutive leaves to participate in their child cares.
+Naming a few includes remote working system, implementation of infertility treatment leave, maternity leave, and child care leave.
+Other than child care leave, we have also implemented child care leave exclusively for fathers which enable fathers to take consecutive leaves up to 10 working days to participate in their child cares.
 In addition, we have also established various systems such as shorter working hours and flex-time systems to promote our employees’ work-life balance.

-We strive to continuously improve health and safety at the office and employees’ mental & physical health.
-The Company has established a Health Enhancement Committee, chaired by an Executive Officer in charge of Human Resources (Overall Health Controller), which functions as health committee required by Industrial Safety and Health Law.
+We strive to continuously improve health and safety at the office and the mental and physical health of our employees.
+The Company established the Health Enhancement Committee, chaired by an executive officer in charge of human resources (overall health controller), which functions as a health committee as required by the Industrial Safety and Health Act.

 We require employees to receive a physical examination once a year and we assist with the cost for those who wish for a second examination.
 Thus we proactively support our employees’ health management.
 We have a medical clinic at the head office that provides medical examinations and employees can visit a doctor when they are not feeling well.
 In addition, we have a health keeper who provides massages to help them recover from fatigue and relieve.

 In order to assist with mental health issues, we have adopted a stress check program on the Internet with which employees can manage their own mental health and improve their stress tolerance.
-Mental health seminars were held for executives and employees at the Tokyo head office in the 2016 fiscal year.
-In addition, we have prepared various support systems such as consultation for mental health by a medical specialist and the EPA (Employee Assistance Program) system as an external counselor to care for employees’ physical and mental conditions.
+In addition, we hold seminars on mental health every year for executives and employees at the Tokyo head office.
+Furthermore, we have prepared various support systems such as consultation for mental health by a medical specialist and the EPA (Employee Assistance Program) system as an external counselor to care for employees’ physical and mental conditions.

 We stress prevention of overworking and provide an opportunity for explanation about relevance of health and overworking to managerial posts.
 Diligent duty of managerial posts is especially being continuously enlightened.